jorisroovers/systems-playground/kubernetes/README.md

 # Other commands:
 minikube status
 minikube stop
+minikube ssh  # SSH into the minkube VM

 # Starting with a clean kubernetes cluster (takes a while):
 minikube delete
 rm -rf ~/.minikube